alirazagpt4/90-days-of-Node-js/README.md

 In simple :
 Request (req) is what you get from the client, and Response (res) is what you send back to the client.

+Express Router -  in express.js , Router is a way to create modular , mountable route handlers
+                  Think of it as a mini express app without features of full app(like .listen()). it helps to seperate routes and logic into files.Keeping your code clean and manageable.

+Modular Code -    it means breaking your code into small , reusable pieces(modules).

+                      In an Express App, you can seperate:

+                          Routes(routes/).

+                          Controllers or logic (controllers/).

+                          Database or models.

+                          App setup.

+  Error Handling in node js :  it means writing code that catches and responds to unexpected
+                               issues (errors) in your program.

+                               __ like missing files , wrong input or failed input requests - instead of crashing.

+                          Types of Error

+                          Programmer :

+                                     1: mistakes in the logic and syntax of the code.

+                                     2:can be fixed by editing source code.

+                                     3:ex, trying to access a property of undefined variable.

+                          Operational:

+                                     1: antiticipated and accounted for (expected).

+                                     2: when an operation has the potential o fail.

+                                     3: handled by determining what should happen if it fails.

+                                     4: ex ; " User not found " , " Not Authorized".

+JWt in node js ?       -           JWT stands for json web token
+                                       jwt is a secure token that server gives to client for secure authication of user and it is stateless

+                                    JWT consists of 3 parts

+                                        1: Header (type:jwt and algorithm (e.g HS256)).

+                                        2: Payload (User info (e.g userId , email etc)).

+                                        3: Signature : Secret key to signature data.

+                                    Working of jwt

+                                        user login krta hai =>

+                                        server token banata hai aur client ko bhejta hai ->

+                                        client har protected route main token send krta hai =>

+Role-Base Authorization -                it is a technique that we
+                                         asign specfic roles to a user (e.g Admin , User , Editor) and according to that role they have permissions to do the things.

+                                      Role-Base Authorization basic concept :

+                                      Authentication: Verify the identity of  user (using login).

+                                      Authorization: decide what access we give to user (based on Role).

+                                      Example :
+                                                admin : can manage user and data.

+                                                user : can only access its data.

+                                        Step | What Happens
+                                                  ✅ Login | JWT token generate hota hai 🍪 Cookie | Token client browser mein store 🔐 Middleware | Cookie se token extract, verify 🔍 RBAC | Role check hota hai 🎯 Final | Access allowed ya denied